THE ISSUES

 While traffic in Parker can be challenging, it functions incredibly well for a town that built its thoroughfares on top of old wagon trails and dirt roads.
 Parker has always been a bedroom community.
 Our roads were built for easy access in and out of town.

 If 2020’s pandemic has taught us anything, it is that as a town, we need to rethink our transportation and infrastructure development.
 With the shift to “work-from-home” the town’s entire traffic pattern has changed.
 With what was once an ebb and flow during the morning and evening commutes, has become a plateau.
-More residents are moving around the town during all times of the day, then the previous time period last year.
+More residents are moving around the town during all times of the day, then before the pandemic.

 This shift has created a few unintended consequences that have positively affected the sales tax revenue for the town, and also raised a few questions on how our Town Council moves forward and adapts to our new patterns.
 Serious consideration has begun and needs to continue on adaptive traffic systems.